-Walla Walla Historic Cemeteries will be leading a tour of three abandoned cemeteries on Saturday, October 26, 2019.
-The event is sponsored by the local chapter of the Archaeological Institute of America in honor of International Archaeology Day.
+Walla Walla Historic Cemeteries led a tour of three abandoned cemeteries on Saturday, October 26, 2019.
+The event was sponsored by the local chapter of the Archaeological Institute of America in honor of International Archaeology Day.

-Participants will board a bus provided by Walla Walla University at 9:00 a.m. in the Walla Walla Community College parking lot, which will take them to the Stubblefield (Saling) Cemetery on Foster Road in the foothills of the Blue Mountains, where they will tour the cemetery and have an opportunity to participate in an assessment of its needs, as well as helping with plans for mapping the cemetery and finding the location of unmarked graves.
+Participants boarded a bus provided by Walla Walla University at 9:00 a.m. in the Walla Walla Community College parking lot, which took them to the Stubblefield (Saling) Cemetery on Foster Road in the foothills of the Blue Mountains, where they toured the cemetery and had an opportunity to participate in an assessment of its needs, as well as helping with plans for mapping the cemetery and finding the location of unmarked graves.

-Walla Walla Historic Cemeteries (WWHC) has been granted a Certificate of Authority by the Washington Department of Archaeology and Historic Preservation for the care and maintenance of two of these abandoned cemeteries.
-The original owners of each cemetery deeded the grounds to a cemetery association in the 1800s, but all of these associations have been long disbanded.
+Walla Walla Historic Cemeteries (WWHC) currently holds a Certificate of Authority by the Washington Department of Archaeology and Historic Preservation for the care and maintenance of two of these abandoned cemeteries, Stubblefield and Lyons Creek.
+The original owners of each of these cemeteries deeded the grounds to a cemetery association in the 1800s, but all of these associations have been long disbanded.

 The Lyons Creek (Hendrix) Cemetery was established in 1871 by John and Lucinda Hendrix, who homesteaded the surrounding area, and deeded the graveyard to the Hendrix Cemetery Association in 1887.
 The cemetery sits on a hill east of Meiners Road and Lyons Creek, overlooking Mill Creek Road to the south.
 A prominent burial there is the grave of William Davies, the leader of a Latter-day Saints schismatic group called the Kingdom of Heaven.
 Davies and forty of his followers moved to Walla Walla in 1866 and established a communal society on 400 acres near the top of Scenic Loop Road at its intersection with what is now Mormon Grade.
 When his son Arthur was born on February 11, 1868, Davies declared that the infant was the reincarnated Jesus Christ, and the child came to be called “the Walla Walla Jesus.”
 More information on Davies and the history of this community is available on the web at http://ww2020.net/history-websites/william-davies-and-the-walla-walla-jesus/